MewCP LogoAStheTech

 1. Go to Credentials in your MewCP dashboard

-2. Connect your Mailchimp account via OAuth
+2. Connect your Mailchimp account via OAuth — this stores both the access token and your account's server_prefix

 3. Retry the request with the correct X-Mewcp-Credential-Id header